cyberboy666/r_e_c_u_r/dotfiles/investigating-midi-support.md

 something seems wrong with the dongle. it also seems like these cheep dongles are not very reliable or useful anyway according to [sy35er] on a yamahamusic forum

+update : by using ableton on my windows i could successfully send midi out off usb and receive it on deluge. still no luck reading midi to usb though.

 ### serial midi from rpi gpio pin

 i believe it is possible to read midi in from an i/o pin (that can read serial) which might be desirable in some cases but this is a good start for now. this [instructable] explains how to input/output midi with the gpios, it looks like the tx/rx (serial?) pins on the pi3 are currently used/covered by the gpio screen that i am using. if i was serious about external circuits interfacing with pi/recur, i might look into using an lcd screen that doesnt use up the gpios. (would also be worth checking if piCapture would work with the gpio screen i have...)